 Health Policy:

-With their frontline experience, PCPs can contribute to shaping healthcare policy at local, national, or international levels.
-They may work for government agencies, non-profit organizations, or think tanks, advocating for policies that improve access to care, enhance patient outcomes, and address healthcare disparities.
+With their frontline experience, PCPs are well-positioned to contribute to shaping healthcare policy at local, national, or international levels.
+Moreover, they may work for government agencies, non-profit organizations, or think tanks, actively advocating for policies that improve access to care, enhance patient outcomes, and address healthcare disparities.

 Medical Education:

 PCPs can become medical educators, teaching medical students, residents, and other healthcare professionals.
-They may work in academic institutions, developing curricula, conducting research, and mentoring future generations of physicians.
+Additionally, they may work in academic institutions, developing curricula, conducting research, and mentoring future generations of physicians.

 Research: